dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 non-nullable.
 Otherwise, `V` is a proper subtype of `Object?`, and `V` is potentially nullable.

 *That is, an expression of an extension type can be assigned to a top type (like all other expressions), and if the representation type is non-nullable then it can also be assigned to `Object`.
-Non-extension types (except bottom types) cannot be assigned to extension types without a cast.
-Similarly, null cannot be assigned to an extension type without a cast, even in the case where the representation type is nullable (even
-better: don't use a cast, call a constructor instead).
+Non-extension types (except bottom types and `dynamic`) cannot be assigned to extension types without an explicit cast.
+Similarly, null cannot be assigned to an extension type without an explicit cast, even in the case where the representation type is nullable (even better: don't use a cast, call a constructor instead).
 Another consequence of the fact that the extension type is potentially non-nullable is that it is an error to have an instance variable whose type is an extension type, and then relying on implicit initialization to null.*

 In the body of a member of an extension type declaration _DV_ named `Name` and declaring the type parameters